kevinfarrugia/react-recipes/recipes/property-pattern.md

 }
 ```

-This solution, while straightforward, has the drawback that every time the parent renders, the children always get _different functions_ as their `onClick` callback.
-In turn, this will cause useless DOM operations, as React needs to constantly remove the old callbacks and add in the new ones.
+This solution, while straightforward, has the drawback that every time the parent renders, the children get _new functions_ as their `onClick` callback.
+For simple DOM elements, this will cause useless DOM operations, as React needs to constantly remove the old callbacks and add in the new ones.
+And for custom components that you write yourself, using callbacks this way comes with [drawbacks of its own](./purecomponent-caveats.md).

-This may not matter if you're building something small.
-And in the case of simple DOM elements, there isn't much of an alternative to this technique.
+It won't hurt performance too much to use `bind` on plain DOM elements.
+And if it does become an issue, you can [use `data` attributes](https://reactjs.org/docs/faq-functions.html#example-passing-params-using-data-attributes) to alleviate it.

-But for custom components that you write yourself, using callbacks this way comes with [drawbacks of its own](./purecomponent-caveats.md).
+Let's see if we can do something similar for custom components.

 ## The approach

-To address the drawbacks of the `bind` technique, I like to use what I call the `property` pattern.
+To address the drawbacks of the `bind` technique, we can use something I call _the `property` pattern_<sup>1</sup>.

 > Make your components accept an optional `property` prop that gets passed back with all callbacks originating from the component.